 Discussion

 The vaccination coverage survey indicates that the MSF vaccination campaign achieved 95.8% vaccination coverage (95% CI: 93.0–97.5) for children aged 6 months to 9 years in Béboto district, Logone Oriental Province, Chad.
 This level of coverage provides the population in that age group with herd immunity, protecting them from measles outbreaks in the region, and reducing morbidity and mortality associated with the disease.
+However, high levels of routine vaccination will be required to prevent future outbreaks

 Because the vaccination coverage survey was conducted directly following the MSF vaccination campaign in Béboto, this likely reduced recall bias regarding whether or not the child had been vaccinated and reasons for non-vaccination.
 In addition, many respondents were able to produce their vaccination card as confirmation that their child had received the vaccination.

-This survey also examined coverage for routine vaccination that children should receive at nine months of age.
-The coverage for this was low at 45.4% (95% CI: 35.0–56.1).
+The coverage for routine vaccination was low at 45.4% (95% CI: 35.0–56.1).
 The overwhelming reason cited for non-vaccination was that the caregiver was unaware that children should receive routine vaccination at nine months.
 According to the most recent UNICEF data on Chad, only about 22% of women give birth in a health facility, which means that the majority of women in Chad are giving birth at home.
 Furthermore, only about 20% of deliveries in Chad are attended by a skilled birth attendant.
 Women who give birth at home, without a skilled attendant, may not receive valuable information related to the health of their child, such as the importance of getting routine vaccinations at nine months.
 This appointment also includes vaccination against other diseases such as yellow fever, tetanus, mumps, and others, so coverage for these diseases may also be low.
 Additional awareness-raising activities in Béboto would be extremely beneficial in order to inform parents and caretakers about this health milestone.

 Still, even if parents or caretakers were better informed, it’s uncertain whether they would have sufficient access to routine vaccinations for their child.
 The low coverage from the supplementary immunization activities combined with a lack of concrete information on previous mass vaccinations organized by the Ministry of Public Health indicate a poorly functioning Expanded Programme on Immunization (EPI).

-Data was also collected on other measles vaccination opportunities for children aged 6 months to 9 years in Béboto.
-Coverage for these opportunities was low, at 48% (95% CI: 8.3–57.8).
+Coverage for other measles vaccination opportunities opportunities was low, at 48% (95% CI: 8.3–57.8).
 The main reason provided by caretakers for non-vaccination was that the child was either too young or not yet born when a vaccination opportunity occurred in their village (n=187).
 There is no definitive information on exactly when the last mass measles vaccination campaign took place in Béboto district; the last national campaign took place in 2015, but there is data suggesting vaccination campaigns took place since then, in 2016 and 2017.
 If that’s the case, with 59.3% of children in this study aged five or older (i.e. able to be vaccinated in the last five years), we would hope to see a slightly higher vaccination coverage.
 This discrepancy is difficult to interpret, but two possibilities are that: 1) there is a lack of awareness about one or more vaccination campaigns that took place in Béboto; or 2) no vaccination campaign took place in recent years.
 More concrete data on previous vaccination campaigns in Béboto would be helpful in better understanding this result.